Geneva Junior Music Competition

 Irène Dénéréaz

-2000.-CHF for the best musician from Swiss Music School
+For the best musician from Swiss Music School

 Special Prize